 CONCLUSION: Is The Airbnb Course worth it?

 Is this the best Airbnb course out there?
 Probably not.
 There are many other programs that teach you how to set up an Airbnb business and are constantly updated to be relevant in these times.
-These programs are also pretty transparent on how different states govern Airbnb hosting.
+These top Airbnb courses are also pretty transparent on how different states govern Airbnb hosting.

 Still, Nathan is one of the few teachers who focuses on Airbnb automation, though he seems to struggle with finding the balance between automation and authenticity - emphasizing the need for great communication with an Airbnb guest, but also saying that these customer service processes can be done with a machine.